Current as of 25 February 2026

 Unacceptable: Anything modern

-Sources: South Union Mills, Merrick’s Custom Leather, The Sullivan Press (Money)
+Sources: South Union Mills, Missouri Boot & Shoe, The Sullivan Press (Money)

 Matches, Match Case, Candles and Candle Holder